lowRISC/opentitan/doc/getting_started/setup_fpga.md

 * A tool from the FPGA vendor

 Depending on the design/target combination that you want to synthesize you will need different tools and boards.
-Refer to the design documentation for information what exactly is needed.
+Refer to the design documentation for information on what exactly is needed.

 * [Obtain an FPGA board]({{< relref "fpga_boards.md" >}})